rails/rails/guides/source/debugging_rails_applications.md

    10        format.json { render :json => @posts }
 ```

-This way you can move inside the file, being able to see the code above and over the line you added the +debugger+.
+This way you can move inside the file, being able to see the code above and over the line you added the `debugger`.
-Finally, to see where you are in the code again you can type +list=+
+Finally, to see where you are in the code again you can type `list=`

 ```bash
 (rdb:7) list=